maxplanck-ie/snakepipes/README.rst

 -------------

 Currently the workflows don't require installation of the scripts.
-Simply clone this github repository and modify the configuration files with your own paths.
+Simply clone this github repository and modify the configuration files under `shared/organisms` and `shared/paths.yaml` with your own paths.

 Documentation
 --------------